 If you can't ADOPT, here's how you can help:

 FOSTER.
 Learn more about this no-cost, short-term commitment.
 Fosters save lives by just offering a little space and care.
 Remember that these animals are living in tiny metal and concrete prisons, so no matter how small your place is that you can offer, or how many hours you work, it's better than where they are now.
 Your offer to foster will be the primary reason why one more animal lives - it's that easy, and the feeling you'll get from knowing YOU are the reason why that animal is alive is so amazing!

 DONATE.
-There are rescues who are wanting to save more animals but cannot afford it.
-Give to your local rescue, or pledge to a death-row animal online.
+We want to save more animals but cannot always afford it.
+Rescue is only responsible when we are financially prepared to give each animal everything it needs to successfully prepare it for adoption.
+If you prefer, give to your local rescue, or pledge to a death-row animal online.
 Give in kind (food, supplies, blankets and towels.)
 Give your time at adoption events, fundraisers, transports.
 Email me for more information.

 NETWORK.
 You don't need to plaster your facebook page with hundreds of sad dog faces.
 Just pick one animal online or at your local shelter or rescue and share it with people you know who might be interested or might know someone who is.
 One animal at a time.